FLAMINGO: combining kinetic SZ effect and galaxy-galaxy lensing measurements to gauge the impact of feedback on large-scale structure: Results

 Some fraction of the galaxies comprising the BOSS LOWZ and CMASS samples will be satellites.
 Previous attempts to model the kSZ effect measurements have not accounted for the impact of satellites, but whether this is a significant omission is unclear.
 On the one hand, satellites will be mis-centred with respect to their host haloes and this might be expected to lead to a reduced kSZ signal compared to a galaxy that is centred on the hot gas distribution.
 On the other hand, a stellar mass-based selection implies that the satellites will typically be in hosts that are more massive than a host which has a central of similar stellar mass.
 This will tend to boost the kSZ signal.

 Here we use the \flamingo\ simulations and associated subhalo catalogs to explore the impact of the inclusion of satellite galaxies on the derived stacked lensing and kSZ effect profiles.
 In Fig.~\ref{fig:sats} we compare the ratios of the stacked lensing and kSZ signals for a central-only sample with that for the fiducial sample for different choices of the minimum stellar mass cut.
 For the lensing comparison (top panels) we show only the L1 and C2 bins for brevity, noting that the L2 and C1 bins give similar results.
-The solid curves show the ratios for the fiducial \flamingo\ feedback model and correspond to different minimum stellar masses: $\log_{10}[M_\text{star}/\textrm{M}_\odot]$ values ranging between 10.9 and 11.6 in steps of 0.1.
+The solid curves show the ratios for the fiducial \flamingo\ feedback model and correspond to different minimum stellar masses: $\log_{10}[M_\text{star}/\textrm{M}_\odot]$ values ranging between 10.9 and 11.6 in steps of 0.1 and in the legend we quote the satellite fractions corresponding to these minimum stellar mass selections.

 It is first worth noting that all of the curves in Fig.~\ref{fig:sats} are below 1, meaning that the fiducial selection including satellites leads to boosted mean lensing and kSZ signals relative to a central-only selection.
 This implies that of the two effects discussed above; i.e., mis-centring vs.~satellites living in a higher-mass host, it is the latter that dominates.
 It also implies that analyses that do not account for satellites will likely tend to overestimate the halo mass required to match the lensing and kSZ measurements and therefore potentially underestimate the impact of feedback.